cflower6/hobby-tracker/README.md

-# Hubby Tracker API 🎮✨
+# Hobby Tracker API 🎮✨
 A personal hobby tracker API for anime, games, and Pokémon TCG built with **Kotlin** and **Ktor**.

 ---

 ## 🧠 Project Summary
-**OtakuHub** helps you track your favorite hobbies in one place.
-Whether you're watching anime, playing games, or collecting Pokémon cards, this MVP lets you log, update, and view your current interests with a clean and responsive API.
+**Hobby Tracker** helps you track your favorite hobbies in one place.
+Whether you're playing games, or collecting Pokémon cards, this MVP lets you log, update, and view your current interests with a clean and responsive API.

 ---

 ## 🚀 MVP Features
-- 📺 **Anime Tracking**: Add and retrieve your currently watching list
 - 🎮 **Game Backlog**: Keep tabs on games you're playing or want to play
 - 🃏 **Pokémon TCG Tracker**: Store card names or sets you're collecting
 - 🔐 JWT-based Auth for private endpoints